weizhouapache/docker-cloudstack-builder/README.md

 # docker-cloudstack-builder

-This repository maintains the Dockerfile and scripts to build Apache CloudStack in docker images.
+This repository maintains the Dockerfile and scripts to build Apache CloudStack in docker containers.

 Contents
 =================